DIY Robot Hand STEAM Activity

 Once you are sure the knots are secure, pull on yarn or string hanging from the smoothie straw – you should see your fingers move!

-Not only do kids get to design their hand, the engineering and robotic parts play out as we thread the string and demonstrate the movement.
-This project is an additional way to encourage student involvement in technology.
+Not only do kids get to design their hand, but the engineering and robotic parts also play out as we thread the string and demonstrate the movement.
+This DIY Robot Hand steam activity is an additional way to encourage student involvement in technology.
 Some of our fingers moved better than others!

 For more DIY and eco-friendly projects, check out our blog!